TymeFly/eel/README.md

 ##### Date

-  EEL expressions support Date-Time stamps, to a precision of a second.
-There are no Date literals, but Dates can be generated by:
+  EEL expressions support Date-Time values, to a precision of a second.
+There are no Date-Time literals, but they can be generated by:
   - Calling a function that returns a date, such as `date.utc()`, `date.local()`, `date.at()` or `date.start()`
   - [Converting](#types-conversions) another data type to a date